Literature cutoff: 11 July 2026.

 The engineering challenge is not building the detector.
 It is characterising it.
 Understanding the noise.
 Modelling the interstellar medium, which disperses radio pulses in a frequency-dependent way and varies as the pulsar moves through clouds of ionised gas.
 Accounting for clock errors in the terrestrial time standards used to timestamp observations.
 Dealing with instrumental noise in each of the different radio telescopes that contribute data.
 Building a Bayesian framework that can simultaneously fit the timing model parameters, the pulsar noise properties, and the GWB parameters for dozens of pulsars.

 This is painstaking, years-long work.
 The 15-year NANOGrav dataset reflects something like 600 pulsar-years of observation.
-The detection is earned.
+The evidence is earned.

-The Hellings-Downs correlation — the specific pattern that emerged from those residuals, consistent with the quadrupolar fingerprint of general relativity’s spin-2 gravitational waves — is one of the more beautiful results I have seen in recent astrophysics.
-It is a direct measurement of the tensor nature of gravity, at frequency scales eleven orders of magnitude below anything LIGO can access, using a detector assembled by the Milky Way over the course of 10 billion years of stellar evolution and galaxy mergers.
+The Hellings-Downs correlation — the specific pattern sought in those residuals, consistent with the quadrupolar fingerprint of general relativity’s spin-2 gravitational waves — is one of the more beautiful results I have seen in recent astrophysics.
+It is evidence for that tensor background at frequencies far below LIGO’s band, using a detector assembled by the Milky Way over the course of 10 billion years of stellar evolution and galaxy mergers.

 We are in an age of gravitational wave astronomy.
 I find that remarkable.